tinegachris/bytes-to-watts-webinar/README.md

 ## Contact

-For any questions or feedback, please reach out to the webinar organizers or open an issue in this repository.
+For any questions or feedback, please open an issue in this repository.

 Thank you for participating in the Bytes to Watts Webinar!